MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/manage-database-security-roles.md

 # Manage database security roles

+Principals are granted access to resources through a role-based access control model, where their assigned security roles determine their resource access.

-Kusto uses a role-based access control model in which principals get access to resources according to the security roles they're assigned.
-In this article, you'll learn how to use management commands to [view existing security roles](#view-existing-security-roles) and [add and remove security roles](#add-and-remove-security-roles) on the database level.
+In this article, you'll learn how to use management commands to [view existing security roles](#view-existing-security-roles) as well as [add and remove security roles](#add-and-remove-security-roles) on the database level.

 > [!NOTE]
 > This document focuses on data plane permissions that control data access in databases.
 For control plane actions like deleting a database, ARM permissions are required.
 To delete a database, you need at least **Contributor** permissions on the cluster.
 To assign ARM permissions, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).